webplatform/docs/apis/webaudio/AudioContext/decodeAudioData/index.md

 }}
 {{Notes_Section
 |Usage=
-|Notes=The older callback-based system is still in the spec for legacy reasons and is currently supported across browsers that support the Web Audio API is to be superceded by the newer promise-based syntax, which is in the latest spec, but not yet supported by any browser.
+|Notes=The older callback-based system is still in the spec for legacy reasons and is currently supported across browsers that support the Web Audio API.
+It is to be superceded by the newer promise-based syntax, which is in the latest spec, but not yet supported by any browser.

 See [http://webaudio.github.io/web-audio-api/ http://webaudio.github.io/web-audio-api/].
 |Import_Notes=